davidtimmons/pragmatic-architecture/README.md

 ## Design Decisions

-This project documents its structure through *Architecture Decision Records.* These are the decisions that "affect the structure, non-functional characteristics, dependencies, interfaces, or construction techniques" of the application (see "[Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)" by Michael Nygard.)
-For the decisions affecting this project, see [docs/adr](./docs/adr).
+This project includes "Architecture Decision Records" (ADR) to document its structure.
+These are the decisions that "affect the structure, non-functional characteristics, dependencies, interfaces, or construction techniques" of the application (see "[Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)" by Michael Nygard.)
+For the design decisions affecting this project, see [docs/adr](./docs/adr).

 ## Installation

-Installation is unnecessary for the purposes of this project.
-However, this is still a working application that anyone can run if desired.
+Installation is unnecessary for the purpose of this example project.
+However, this is still a working application that can be run if desired.
 Follow these steps to get started:

 1. Install the latest LTS version of [Node.js](https://nodejs.org/en/).
 2. Navigate to the root directory of this project.